Skip to content

 Rate Limiter Configuration

-Limiter is a new feature introduced in EMQX 5.0, it is a mechanism to restrict the number of messages that a client or topic can publish or subscribe to in a specified time.
+Limiter is a new feature introduced in EMQX 5.0.
+It is a mechanism to restrict the number of messages that a client or topic can publish or subscribe to in a specified time.
 For more information on the Limiter and how it works, see Rate Limit.

 Listener-Level Limiters